digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/data-sources/google.sheets.md

 title: Google Sheets
 ---

-ToolJet has the capability to establish a connection with Google Sheet for both reading and writing data.
-By utilizing OAuth 2.0, ToolJet can establish a secure connection with Google Sheet, ensuring that the application's access to a user's account is restricted and limited appropriately.
+JumpStart has the capability to establish a connection with Google Sheet for both reading and writing data.
+By utilizing OAuth 2.0, JumpStart can establish a secure connection with Google Sheet, ensuring that the application's access to a user's account is restricted and limited appropriately.

 <div style={{paddingTop:'24px'}}>

 ## Self-Hosted Configuration

-If you decide to self-host ToolJet, there are a few additional steps you need to take:
+If you decide to self-host JumpStart, there are a few additional steps you need to take:

 1. Proceed with the setup steps provided in the [Google OAuth 2.0 guide](/docs/setup/env-vars#google-oauth--optional-) to configure the necessary settings.
 2. Assign the corresponding values obtained from the previous step to the following environment variables:
    - **GOOGLE_CLIENT_ID**
    - **GOOGLE_CLIENT_SECRET**
-   - **TOOLJET_HOST**
+   - **JUMPSTART_HOST**
 3. Activate the Google Sheets API within the Google Cloud Platform (GCP) console.

 </div>